zchee/golang-wiki/WindowsCrossCompiling.md

+**These instructions aren't clear at all. ./make.bash doesn't exist.
+Can you please give full instructions without shortcuts?**

 # Building windows go programs on linux

 I use linux/386, but, I suspect, this procedure will apply to other host platforms as well.